Astillazo/Social-icons-to-share/README.md

 * **Tested up to:** WordPress 4.9.8, PHP 7.2

 ## Description
-This plugin adds into your posts types the feature to share your content by email, Facebook, Twitter and Linkedin from buttons.
+This plugin adds into your posts types the feature to share your content by email, Facebook, Twitter, WhatsApp and Linkedin from buttons.
 You can add those buttons manually or automatically in several locations.

 You can add them into your content manually with the below shortcodes:
 * [social-icons-to-share-light]
 * [social-icons-to-share-dark]
+* [social-icons-to-share-color]

 From WordPress Admin you can choice the kind of style and location of buttons for adding them automatically into every content.

 ## Changelog
 ### 1.0
 * Initial release
+### 1.1
+* WhatsApp share option added
+* Color icons mode added